 The following is an up-to-date list of relevant Republican candidates have declared for the 2016 presidential election.
-We have also noted candidates who have set up an exploratory committee as well as noteworthy people who have yet to declare.
-Updated June 30th, 2015 Declared 2016 Republican Presidential Candidates Jeb Bush Ben
+We have also noted candidates who have set up an exploratory committee as well as noteworthy people who are not running.
+Updated July 21st, 2015 Declared 2016 Republican Presidential Candidates Jeb Bush Ben Carson Chris

 Jeb Bush has not yet announced his candidacy, but he has formed an exploratory committee and is assessing his viability for 2016.